24 Hour Revenge Therapy: Production

 After the tour concluded, they spent a day with Billy Anderson, tracking at Brilliant Studio in San Francisco, California.
 The band self-produced the proceedings, while Anderson served as the engineer.
 During this, "The Boat Dreams from the Hill" and "Boxcar" were re-recorded, "Do You Still Hate Me?" and "Jinx Removing" were re-mixed, and "Condition Oakland" was recorded.
-"The Boat Dreams from the Hill" was re-done as the song did not have enough pauses in the music for Schwarzenbach to sing over.
+"The Boat Dreams from the Hill" was redone as the song did not have enough pauses in the music for Schwarzenbach to sing over.
 In addition, the pick slide and lead guitar part that opens the track was swapped for Pfahler's drums.
-"Boxcar" was also re-made, with an increase in tempo.
+"Boxcar" was also remade, with an increase in tempo.
 They altered those songs based on live performances sometime prior.
 Around this time, he wrote "Condition Oakland", which he felt was "a good summation" of recording music; as they had been playing it on tour, they opted to record it for their next album.
-Making the track at Brilliant was "pretty perfect" due to the studio's large size, making it "kind of a cavernous song".
+Making the track at Brilliant was "pretty perfect" due to the studio's large size, making it "kind of a cavernous song."
 A sample of Jack Kerouac and Steve Allen was recorded for it by playing a cassette of performing, done by pointing a Shure SM57 microphone at a boom box speaker.
 Pfahler said the session with Anderson cost $500.
-As Albini preferred not to be credited, he was listed as the engineer Fluss in the album's booklet, which was the name of his cat.
-He reasoned that as Jawbreaker composed and played "and made the decisions [... they're] doing all the work, I'm sort of part of the equipment".
+As Albini preferred not to be credited, the engineer role was listed as Fluss in the album's booklet, which was the name of his cat.
+He reasoned that as Jawbreaker composed and played "and made the decisions [...] [they're] doing all the work, I'm sort of part of the equipment".
 For the 20th anniversary version of the album, he is credited as doing the recording, while Fluss is still listed as the engineer.
 John Golden mastered the album at K-Disc in Hollywood, California.